bictorv/chaosnet-bridge/doc/EXAMPLES.md

     link ether eth0 subnet 1 myaddr 440

 To tell cbridge to send routing info about net 6, which only has individual host links, a route declaration is necessary.
-You will probably never need this.
+You will probably never need this, and it is a bug that it is sometimes needed.

     route subnet 6 bridge 3040 cost asynch